sjwsl/Cryptography1/Notes/Cryptography.md

 ***Thm:*** If $F:K\times X\rightarrow Y$ is a secure PRF and $1/|Y|$ is negligible, say $|Y|=2^{80}$ then $I_F$ is a secure MAC.

-- AES: a secure MAC for 16-byte messages.
+AES is a secure MAC for 16-byte messages.

+Main problem: how to convert Small-MAC into Big-MAC?

+Two main constructions used in practice:

+- CBC-MAC
+- HMAC

+Both convert a small-PRF into a big-PRF.